grange85/ahfow-www/collections/_posts/2016/2016-05-28-there-is-always-a-story-to-tell-luna-in-texas-1-dallas.md

 <figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/02-luna/photos/joakim-texas/01-intro-img-9890.jpg" alt="Joakim and Ulrika with Luna in Texas" /><figcaption class="caption-text">Joakim and Ulrika with Luna in Texas</figcaption></figure>
 <p class="lead">I order a grilled grapefruit early Monday morning at Hotel Havana in San Antonio.
 There are raspberries and blackberries on top.
 The bitter juice is perfectly balanced by the caramelisation.</p>

-<div class="col-md-6 pull-right"><blockquote>Dean Wareham asks on Facebook later that day, "What are you doing in Texas?" when Ulrika posts a picture of herself standing in front of the Alamo.
+<div class="col-md-6 float-right"><blockquote>Dean Wareham asks on Facebook later that day, "What are you doing in Texas?" when Ulrika posts a picture of herself standing in front of the Alamo.
 "To see the Alamo", she replies.</blockquote></div>

 <p>The steel construction is painted turquoise, the chairs as well.
 The big windows are facing the canal floating by a little bit below, with its famous river walk next to it.
 A big aloe vera cactus is planted right outside.
 Some of its stems are getting brown.
 A river boat comes by and stops right outside, the Mexican guy in the boat starts watering the plants.
 With a fork and a knife, I eat my grilled grapefruit, I have a sip of my coffee, and say to Ulrika in front of me, "it's good to be in Texas".</p>